tetracorp/k240/docs/_posts/2014-03-24-random-events.md

 include Static Inducer or Warp Generator.
 The first hardpoint is always a weapon, which is why Transporters often seem to arrive with a ridiculous configuration like two Lasers or a Laser and a Napalm Orb.

+If you have no Transporter, the random event is always New Transporter.